Common Breastfeeding Problems

 Getting to know the common breastfeeding problems, can help to prepare you for an awesome breastfeeding experience!

-The main key to successful breastfeeding, is realizing when you need
+The primary key to successful breastfeeding is realizing when you need

 help and then getting it, either by finding out as much as you can

 The more prepared you are for breastfeeding once your baby is born,

 the more likely you will have a great breastfeeding experience.

 Some of the above common breastfeeding problems can cause a low milk supply or cause a mother to think that she has a low supply.
 If you

 are a new mom, please remember that supplementing your breast milk with